pujithanelluri/pdsassignment/PDS Assignment 1/QUESTION 2/README.md

 - Investigating the impact of parental education level, gender, or test preparation on student performance.
 - Visualizing correlations between subject scores and identifying trends.

-## Acknowledgments

-- The dataset source and authors, if available, should be acknowledged here.

-## License

-This dataset may be subject to specific licensing terms.
-Please refer to the dataset source or documentation for licensing information.